What Is the Evolutionary Significance of Megaphylls?

 Ecological and Evolutionary Implications

 Megaphylls also played a key role in the co-evolution of plants with other organisms.
-And for example, the large surface area of megaphylls made them attractive to herbivores, driving the evolution of defensive mechanisms such as thorns, toxins, and thick cuticles.
+But for example, the large surface area of megaphylls made them attractive to herbivores, driving the evolution of defensive mechanisms such as thorns, toxins, and thick cuticles.
 Simultaneously, the presence of megaphylls facilitated the development of symbiotic relationships, such as those between plants and mycorrhizal fungi, which enhance nutrient uptake.

 In flowering plants (angiosperms), megaphylls became even more specialized, with structures like flowers and fruits evolving to attract pollinators and disperse seeds.
 This innovation not only increased reproductive success but also allowed angiosperms to dominate terrestrial ecosystems, outcompeting earlier plant groups.